karst-club/karst/static/page_data/rulebook/rules_of_play.md

 - Elements
 - Magic

-Magic Saving Throws are modified by a Character's Wis.
+To make a Saving Throw, the Player rolls a d20 and adds 1 for every even-numbered Level their Character has reached, as well as any other modifiers including Wis for Magic Saving Throws and Con for all others.
+If the score is equal to or higher than 15, they have successfully Saved, mitigating or minimizing the effects.

 # Encounters and Combat

-Scenes are generally a free-flowing discussion, but if a confrontation between two parties arises, the Scene becomes an Encounter.
+Scenes are generally a free-flowing discussion, but if a confrontation between two or more groups arises, the Scene becomes an Encounter.

 Encounters occur over a number of Rounds.
-Within each round, Characters are given an opportunity to act.
+During a Round, each Character is given a Turn to act.
+Rounds usually represent a handful of seconds in the game world, but their length can be varied to better fit the pacing of an Encounter.

 ## Surprise

-If there is a chance either side could be Surprised about the Encounter, everyone rolls a d6 before the first round to determine if they are.
+If there is a chance either side could be Surprised about the Encounter, each Character rolls a d6 before the first round to determine if they are Surprised or not.
 On a roll of a 1 or 2 a character is surprised and cannot act in the first round.

 ## Initiative

 Characters who are not surprised roll a d6 modified by Dex to generate their Initiative score.
-Participants act in order of Initiative from highest score to lowest, with PCs winning ties against NPCs and resolving ties amongst themselves as they see fit.
+Participants take their Turns in order of Initiative from highest score to lowest, with PCs winning ties against NPCs and resolving ties amongst themselves as they see fit.

 ## Character Turns